CloudNineXx/Earth-s-Story-An-Anime-Sustainability-INSPIRED-Journey-/README.md

 - **Concept**: Environmental sustainability awareness
 - **Development**: Pure vanilla web technologies

-Note: this was generated and formatted by AI for ease of reading by friends and hackathon judges :)

 ---

 **"Sustainability is love for all life.
 Let your actions today shape the world of tomorrow!"** 🌍✨